corentinl/terraform-gcp-example-input/instructions/instruction03.md

 We have the folowing objectives for this example
 - Define the instance name with variables
-- Define the zone list to use with the instance also with a variable.
+- Define the zone to use with the instance also with a variable.
 - Leverage the variable definition files (.tfvars )